China

 Policy overview

-China’s policy projections have been updated to reach GHG emission levels (excl.
-LULUCF) of 13.8 to 14.3 GtCO2e/yr in 2030 - a roughly fourfold increase in total GHG emissions from 1990 levels.
+China’s current policies scenario projections have been updated to reach GHG emission levels (excl.
+LULUCF) of 13.8 to 14.6 GtCO₂e/yr in 2030 – roughly 29% higher than 2010 levels.

 China's industry sector is targeting electrification and efficiency improvements to meet demand and reduce reliance on fossil fuels.
-Steel, cement production, and aluminium are the main drivers of emissions in the industry sector; all the subsectors have aligned with the economy-wide carbon peaking timeline before 2030 (MIIT of China, NDRC and MEE, 2022).
-However, public researchers and industry associations have previously indicated in drafts or consultations that an earlier peaking timeline is feasible (e.g., China Dialogue, 2022).
+Steel, cement, and aluminium are the main drivers of emissions in the industry sector; all the subsectors have aligned with the economy-wide carbon peaking timeline before 2030 (MIIT of China, NDRC and MEE, 2022).
+The Special Action Plan for Energy Conservation and Emission Reduction in the Iron and Steel Industry, issued in June 2024, aims to reduce comprehensive energy consumption per tonne of steel by over 2% by the end of 2025 compared to 2023 levels (NDRC et al., 2024).The national ETS has also announced to expand to include steel, cement, and aluminium by the end of 2024 (ChinaNews, 2024).

-The development of carbon capture, utilisation, and storage (CCUS) and hydrogen solutions have also become a priority area for research to decarbonise hard-to-abate sectors.
-China, the world's largest producer of hydrogen, published its national hydrogen strategy and is targeting modest production of 100,000–200,000 tonnes of renewable-based hydrogen by 2025, which could reach 100 million tonnes by 2060 (Yao, 2022).
+Carbon capture, utilisation and storage (CCUS) and the development of hydrogen solutions are on the radar of policymakers in China's harder-to-abate sectors for decarbonisation, although CCUS doesn’t lead to complete decarbonisation.
+The new "low carbon transformation" action plan for coal power plants highlights CCUS technologies as a key method for reducing emissions from existing coal plants from 2025 to 2027 (NDRC and NEA, 2024a).
+As the world's largest producer of hydrogen, China published its national hydrogen strategy and is targeting modest production of 100,000–200,000 tonnes of renewable-based hydrogen by 2025, which could reach 100 million tonnes by 2060 (Yao, 2022).

 China has also been prioritising improving accessibility and electrification of its public transport systems, with the expansion of national high-speed rail and local electric public transport systems prominent in its COVID economic stimulus packages and latest FYPs.
-The government aims to extend its massive high-speed rail network by another 120,000 km by 2035 and have it cover more than 95% of cities with a population greater than half a million by 2025 and has launched a pilot program for cities to procure around two million electric public vehicles before 2035 (O. Wang, 2022; CGTN, 2023).
+The government aims to expand its massive high-speed rail network from the current 45,000 km to approximately 70,000 km by 2035.
+It has also launched a pilot program for cities to procure around two million electric public vehicles before 2035 (O. Wang, 2022; CGTN, 2023).

 The plan sets energy consumption caps in building operations, increases the energy efficiency of new buildings, and sets indicators for renovating existing buildings with efficiency measures and constructing ultra-low or zero-energy consumption buildings.
 The plans also contain indicators for increasing solar and geothermal applications to new buildings, raising the proportion of energy from renewable electricity, and reducing emissions intensity and energy intensity in residential and commercial buildings.